 I made my way to you.

 Maebhe closed her eyes.
 She should have seen this coming.
 Of course he’d choose that one.
 Taking a shaky breath, she joined on the next line.
-Kieran let her carry the melody, his light voice spinning harmonies around her that she hadn’t known him capable of.
+Kieran let her carry the melody, his light voice spinning harmonies around her that she hadn’t known him capable of, especially drunk.
 She wavered, once or twice, in a way their mother never had when she’d sung this same song.

-The road was lone, my bag too heavy,
+The road was lone, my pack was heavy,

 For you, love, o’er land I flew.